woodward54/earthxhack_animationchallenge/README.md

-# INSTAR earthxhack animation challenge
+# INSTAR Earthxhack Animation Challenge

 $50 Steam gift card for the winner